-A creative response to the 1991 performance by Goat Island of the same name.
+A creative response to Goat Island’s 1991 performance ‘Can’t take Johnny to the funeral’.

-Robert Walton has been commissioned to respond to Goat Island’s third work ‘Can’t Take Johnny To The Funeral’ from 1991.
-Robert will work with performers from Chicago to explore the grainy footage of the original production and the Goat Island Archive to create a new performance at The Chicago Cultural Center in April 2019.
+Robert Walton was commissioned by The City of Chicago to respond to Goat Island’s third work ‘Can’t Take Johnny To The Funeral’ from 1991.
+During the first four months of 2019 Robert worked with performers from Australia, UK and USA to explore the grainy footage of the original production and the Goat Island Archive to create a new performance at The Chicago Cultural Center.

-During a residency at Hyde Park Arts Center as part of the IN<TIME festival in February 2019 Robert will explore the choreography, history and themes of Goat Island’s complex, exacting and physically demanding performance.
-A new performance will be discovered by recreating parts of the original and returning to its themes of ‘bliss and terror in the modern world’ from a perspective almost 30 years later.
+During a residency at Hyde Park Arts Center as part of the IN<TIME festival in February 2019 Robert investigated the choreography, history and themes of Goat Island’s complex, exacting and physically demanding performance.
+With the help of percussionist Tom Benko and live video specialist Mark Cominskey, a new performance was discovered by recreating parts of the original and returning to its themes of ‘bliss and terror in the modern world’ from a perspective almost 30 years later.

 Exhuming Johnny: A Work-in-progress Performance